web-eid/web-eid-authtoken-validation-java/README.md

 - `signature`: the base64-encoded signature of the token (see the description below),

-- `format`: the type identifier and version of the token format separated by a colon character '`:`', `web-eid:1.0` as of now; the version number consists of the major and minor number separated by a dot, major version changes are incompatible with previous versions, minor version changes are backwards-compatible within the given major version,
+- `format`: the type identifier and version of the token format separated by a colon character '`:`', `web-eid:1.0` or `web-eid:1.1` as of now; the version number consists of the major and minor number separated by a dot, major version changes are incompatible with previous versions, minor version changes are backwards-compatible within the given major version,

 - `appVersion`: the URL identifying the name and version of the application that issued the token; informative purpose, can be used to identify the affected application in case of faulty tokens.

 The value that is signed by the user’s authentication private key and included in the `signature` field is `hash(origin)+hash(challenge)`.
 The hash function is used before concatenation to ensure field separation as the hash of a value is guaranteed to have a fixed length.
 Otherwise the origin `example.com` with challenge nonce `.eu1234` and another origin `example.com.eu` with challenge nonce `1234` would result in the same value after concatenation.
 The hash function `hash` is the same hash function that is used in the signature algorithm, for example SHA256 in case of RS256.

-The Web eID authentication token (format **`web-eid:1.1`**) is a JSON data structure that looks like the following example:
+A Web eID authentication token in **`web-eid:1.1`** format is a JSON data structure that looks like the following example:

 ```json
 {